xrdocs/ncs5500/_tutorials/bgp-evpn-based-single-active-multi-homing.md

 As we observe Leaf-5’s output, we see that the Leaf-5 has programmed Leaf-1 as the only next-hop for Host-1’s MAC address reachability, although Host-1 is multi-homed to both Leaf-1 and Leaf-2.
 This verifies that single-active dual-homing is operational and that at one time only one Leaf will forward the traffic to and from the Host for a given EVI.

-**Note:** As Leaf-2 sees Host-1's MAC reachable via Leaf-1, if case of another Host/ESI connected to Leaf-2 wants to reach to Host-1 it will have to go over Leaf-1 to reach to Host-1.
+**Note:** As Leaf-2 sees Host-1's MAC reachable via Leaf-1, in case of another Host/ESI connected to Leaf-2 wants to reach to Host-1 it will have to go over Leaf-1 to reach to Host-1.

 ### Task 5: Configure the BGP-EVPN Distributed Anycast Gateway for inter-subnet routing
 For Layer-3 inter-subnet routing use case; similar to Host-1’s layer-2 reachability, Host-1’s IP will also only be reachable via Leaf-1 as next-hop.
 After we configure BGP-EVPN distributed anycast gateway for inter-subnet routing, we will observe the routing table of Leaf-5.